The application of data science is practically unbound.

 Thanks to data science, it has changed in the recent past significantly.

 In today’s world, where technology is ubiquitous, cyber threat is as real as it gets.
-However, with highly value-adding and extensive systems, logarithms, and predictive analytical tools, data science can make a real difference to the situation.
+However, data science can make a real difference with highly value-adding and extensive systems, logarithms, and predictive analytical tools.

 In recent years, data science has transformed cybersecurity in more ways than one.